DaoD/KPN/readme.md

 ## Ablation Study

 We remove the knowledge ("w/o K.") and goal ("w/o G.") from KPN to see the impact of these modules.
 Besides, we also test modeling goal as a knowledge triplet as in DuRetrieval ("G. as K.").
-From the results shown in Table 2, we observe that:
+From the results shown in Table 2, we observe that: <br>

 (1) The performance drops sharply when no knowledge is provided.
-This is consistent with our assumption that the knowledge is vital in proactive dialogue since it drives the proactive dialogue.
+This is consistent with our assumption that the knowledge is vital in proactive dialogue since it drives the proactive dialogue. <br>

 (2) Removing the goal also degrades performance, but the difference is not as large as removing the knowledge.
-A potential reason is that the entities in the goal usually also appear in the knowledge, so they may be partially modeled even without an explicit goal component.
+A potential reason is that the entities in the goal usually also appear in the knowledge, so they may be partially modeled even without an explicit goal component. <br>

 (3) Using the goal as a knowledge triplet (as in DuRetrieval) is not a good idea, and it is even worse than no using the goal at all.
 Our explanation is that the goal plays a different role from the knowledge, thus cannot be simply fused together.
 Our method that uses the goal to determine the target of the whole dialogue, and the knowledge to create a possible path toward it, is a much more appropriate method.